grafana/loki/docs/sources/alert/_index.md

 Because the rule files are identical to Prometheus rule files, we can interact with the Loki Ruler via `lokitool`.

 {{% admonition type="note" %}}
-lokitool was intended to run against multi-tenant Loki, commands need an `--id=` flag set to the Loki instance ID or set the environment variable `LOKI_TENANT_ID`.
+lokitool is intended to run against multi-tenant Loki.
+The commands need an `--id=` flag set to the Loki instance ID or set the environment variable `LOKI_TENANT_ID`.
 If Loki is running in single tenant mode, the required ID is `fake`.
 {{% /admonition %}}

 An example workflow is included below: